grafana/grafonnet/docs/grafonnet/query/azureMonitor.md

-Accepted values for `value` are MetricNamespaceQuery
+Accepted values for `value` are "MetricNamespaceQuery"

 ##### fn grafanaTemplateVariableFn.MetricNamespaceQuery.withMetricNamespace